Wang Model 360E Calculator

 The K & M Electronics KM 220 Business Computer

 The Wang 4000 computer system and the K & M Electronics KM 220 are just a few examples of the amazing adaptability of the Wang 300-series calculator design.
-The fact that these "computers" could be built based on electronics made to suit one need very well, that of a high-end electronic calculator, is a testimony to the ingenuity and foresight of Wang Labs' designs.
+The fact that these computer systems could be built based on electronics designed to serve as a calculator is a testimony to the ingenuity and foresight of Wang Laboratories' engineering talent.